 - Gravid uterus

 A detailed history will point to a likely cause for the AUR.
-Most commonly, this will be the progression of benign prostatic hypertrophy (BPH) in a sufferer.
+Most commonly, this will be the progression of benign prostatic hypertrophy (BPH).
 Careful enquiry may elucidate a history of gradual deterioration of lower urinary symptoms such as urge, hesitancy, frequency and post micturition dribbling.

 A full drug history must be taken including recreational drugs.